 Where possible, the College seeks to help students resolve any complaints they may have informally.
-Students should normally take a complaint on academic matters to their Personal Tutor, the Senior Tutor, or to a Consultative Tutor, in confidence.
-Tutors should discuss cases where a student is not working to the best of his or her ability with the student concerned, in the first instance, and report serious or persistent issues to Education Committee for discussion (see section C7).
+Students should normally take a complaint on academic matters to their Personal Tutor or the Senior Tutor, in confidence.
+Tutors should discuss cases where a student is not working to the best of their ability with the student concerned, in the first instance, and report serious or persistent issues to Education Committee for discussion (see section C7).